 When you consider the amount of pain that sciatica can cause, it’s no surprise that people find sleeping with sciatica a real problem.
-Here are my top 8 ways to improve each night when sleeping with sciatica, proven to work time and time again by my clients.
+Here are my top 9 tips for how to sleep with sciatica – so you feel rested, restored and in less pain the following day.

 Aims of this post:

-- To give you my top tips for getting a better night’s sleep with sciatica pain – without being woken every 5 minutes
+- To give you my top tips for how to sleep with sciatica pain – without being woken every 5 minutes

 Sleeping with Sciatica